thanek/easy-forms-bundle/README.md

 Now, you can annotate methods which "starts" form-flow with the `@FormStarter` and the methods which accepts form submission using the `@FormAcceptor` annotation.

 The FormListener will handle the flow, it will create the form and inject it into the template parameters in form-starter methods, so you don't have to do it manually.
 Also, it will handle the acceptor; bind and validate the form.
-Note that the form-acceptor method is executed only if the form is valid, so the only thing you need to do in your form-acceptor method is to persist you fresh created/updated entity.
+Note that the form-acceptor method is executed only if the form is valid, so the only thing you need to do in your form-acceptor method is to persist your fresh created/updated entity.

 If the form submission fails, the flow stops at starter method - it will show the bound form with error message.

 You can also "decorate" the form-acceptor behavior for failed forms.
 Use the `rejector` property to point a method which will be executed when form submission fails.
 This may be useful when you need to show some flash-messages or use some logging.

+You may want to access the form in the form-acceptor method.
+To do this, use the `param` property of `@FormAcceptor` annotation and then, the form will be passed as the input parameter of form-acceptor method.

 See the [`PostController`](Resources/example/Controller/PostController.php) class for example how to use those annotations.
 If you want to see how it works, check out the [example symfony-project](https://github.com/thanek/easy-forms-bundle-example) that uses this bundle.